pocoproject/poco/README.md

     $ git clone https://github.com/pocoproject/poco-dnssd.git DNSSD

+On Linux, build with cmake like below.

+    $ git apply DNSSD/CMakeLists.diff
+    $ sudo ./build_cmake.sh

+On Windows or OS X, build with cmake like below.

+    $ git apply DNSSD/CMakeLists.diff
+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make -j

-On Windows, build the included Visual C++ solution.
+For build without using cmake on Windows, build the included Visual C++ solution.
 On Linux/OS X, build with POCO_BASE environment variable set to the root of the POCO source tree.

     $ export POCO_BASE=`pwd`